 This is an enormously popular time of year for travel, but it isn’t so easy for many families.
 If your child is on the autism spectrum, it might be difficult for you to imagine taking a vacation anywhere.
 After all, people with autism spectrum disorder (ASD) thrive when they have schedules, and disrupting their typical daily routine can be quite distressing for them.
 However, this doesn’t mean that your child will never be able to travel.
-If you can properly plan for your trip, you can ease the adjustment for your child with ASD and have fun with the whole family.
+If you can properly plan for your trip, you can ease the adjustment for your child and have fun with the whole family.
 Here are some tips for helping make your trip more enjoyable for your child with autism.

 Think Carefully About the Destination

 It can help to involve your child in your planning.
-This can make it easier to factor in your child’s interests, attention span, and processing abilities.
+This may make it easier to factor in your child’s interests, attention span, and processing abilities.
 Make sure to research your destination extensively, and talk to your child before the trip about how you are getting there, where you will stay, and what activities you will do.

 Make Arrangements Carefully